SirAbdulmalik/alx-zero_day/0x03-git/README.md

-Codiing is great for the wise engineers
+Codiing is great for the wise engineers.